bc-anaisabel/juniperus_paper/README.md

 #### Scripts and manual steps

-Here you can find the scripts for pre-processing Illumina MiSeq data with AMPtk, the manual steps for assigning OTU taxonomy and trophic mode, and converting metadata from *.txt* to *.biom* to import into R, as well as the numbered (in order of use) R scripts for filtering the OTU table and performing alpha- and beta- diversity analyses.
+Here you can find the scripts for pre-processing Illumina MiSeq data with AMPtk (Palmer, J. et al. 2018), the manual steps for assigning OTU taxonomy and trophic mode, and converting metadata from *.txt* to *.biom* to import into R, as well as the numbered (in order of use) R scripts for filtering the OTU table and performing alpha- and beta- diversity analyses.

 The steps to follow are listed in order by letters and within step: **C) R scripts** you can find the R scripts named by numbers in order of use.